 The reason is that the sun actually bakes the wax onto the car and with it makes it very hard to remove.
 You need to allow hard waxes to cure, so in direct sunlight, it’s almost impossible to say when it’s ready to buff off.

 As liquid waxes need to be buffed off immediately and require little to no curing time anyway, it makes it an ideal product for detailers who are unable to find shade to clean their car.

-If this does affect you, it’s worth noting that Adams offer a whole range of products that are designed to be “sunlight friendly”.
+If this does affect you, it’s worth noting that Adams offers a whole range of products that are designed to be “sunlight friendly”.

 - Easy to apply

-- Often cheaper initial outlay for the product
+- Often a cheaper initial outlay for the product

 - Can be applied in direct sunlight